 As soon as you arrive at our practice you will be greeted by one of our team members.
 They will provide you with a health and medical questionnaire.
-On this form you are asked to detail the reason for your visit and list all relevant and important medical and health details such as: past history of other treatments (chiropractic, medical or other), Occupational history and family history of conditions to name a few.
+On this form you are asked to detail the reason for your visit and list all relevant and important medical and health details such as: past history of other treatments (chiropractic, medical or other), Occupational history and family history of conditions.

 Step 2: Observation

 After the chiropractor takes a thorough history about the reason for you visit, he will typically ask you to show him where the pain is located and observe or assess the area of concern, for example if you have come to the chiropractor for neck pain, he will look closely at your neck region.
-The exact nature of this observation will vary depending on the complaint but typically during this time, he will be assessing the color of your skin, ‘look at you neck then typically visualize.
+The exact nature of this observation will vary depending on the complaint but typically during this time.
 Observation and palpation of the presenting complaint.

 Step 3: Physical examination including orthopaedic and neurological tests.

 Given our chiropractors are trained to perform a range of neurologic tests (including dermatome assessment, nerve compression, muscle strength, co-ordination, muscle reflexes.) they may do some of these assessments on you if indicated.
-In addition, they may also wish to undertake orthopedic tests (such as Kemp’s test, Maigne’s test, Valsalva’s maneuver, among many others), cardiovascular and other standard medical examinations to better assess and help you.
+In addition, they may also wish to undertake orthopedic tests and other relevant tests.

 Step 4: Posture and gait assessment (if indicated)